ieeeWang/YOLOv3-on-noisy-mnist/README.md

 # TensorFlow-2.x-YOLOv3 tutorial

-YOLOv3 implementation in TensorFlow 2.x, with support for training, transfer training.
+YOLOv3 implementation in TensorFlow 2.x, for transfer training.
+A tiny model was re-trained for detect mnist dataset in Gaussian additive noise.

 ## Installation
 First, clode or download this GitHub repository.

 Install requirements and download pretrained weights:
 ```
 pip install -r ./requirements.txt